Rock On 2

-Rock On 2 (also known as Rock On!!
-2) is a 2016 Indian Hindi-language musical drama film directed by Shujaat Saudagar, and produced by Farhan Akhtar and Ritesh Sidhwani.
-A sequel to the National film award winning film Rock On!!
+Rock On 2 is a 2016 Indian Hindi-language musical drama film.
+It was directed by Shujaat Saudagar and produced by Farhan Akhtar and Ritesh Sidhwani.
+The soundtrack of the film was composed by Shankar–Ehsaan–Loy.

+The film is a sequel to the National Film Award winner Rock On!!
 (2008).
-The soundtrack of the film was composed by Shankar–Ehsaan–Loy.
-Arjun Rampal, Akhtar, Purab Kohli and Prachi Desai reprise their roles from the original film whereas Shraddha Kapoor and Shashank Arora appear in new roles.
-Unlike its predecessor, the film was unsuccessful at the box office.
+The actors Arjun Rampal, Farhan Akhtar, Purab Kohli and Prachi Desai reprise their roles from the original film, while Shraddha Kapoor and Shashank Arora appear in new roles.

+Unlike its predecessor, the film was unsuccessful at the box office, grossing only ₹15.70 crore worldwide.